New Avenues for English

 - Focusing on the political commitments of 20th-century US and African American literature, Professor Nathaniel Mills in 2017 published Ragged Revolutionaries: The Lumpenproletariat and African American Marxism in Depression-Era Literature (University of Massachusetts Press).

-- A scholar of Native American and indigenous literatures, Chris Pexa was awarded the Don D. Walker Prize this year for best essay published in western American literary studies; his book Translated Nation: Rewriting the Dakota Oyate, 1862-1934 is forthcoming with University of Minnesota Press.
+- A scholar of Native American and indigenous literatures, Chris Pexa was awarded the Don D. Walker Prize this year for best essay published in western American literary studies; his 2019 book Translated Nation: Rewriting the Dakota Oyate, 1862-1934 is published with University of Minnesota Press.

 - Winner of the University's Matthew Stark Award for Civil Liberties and Civil Rights, Ellen Messer-Davidow is the author of Disciplining Feminism: From Social Activism to Academic Discourse and is completing a book about how courts transformed systemic racism against people of color into reverse discrimination against whites.

 - Amit Yahav's current scholarship investigates those at the margins of the nation in eighteenth-century literature.
-Her book Feeling Time: Duration, the Novel, and Eighteenth-Century Sensibility has just been published by Penn Press.
+Her book Feeling Time: Duration, the Novel, and Eighteenth-Century Sensibility was published in 2018 by Penn Press.